dmbarbour/wikilon/docs/CommandLine.md

 Such text could be presented using conventional C-style or Haskell style comments.

 However, I'm reluctant to support comments within source code.
-My intuition is that separating comments from source - e.g. into separate words like `foo.doc` and `foo.talk` to describe `foo` - will make the data contained in the comments more accessible for a lot of interesting use cases.
+My intuition is that separating comments from source - e.g. into separate words like `foo.doc` and `foo.talk` to comment upon `foo` - will make the data contained in the comments more accessible for a lot of interesting use cases (e.g. modeling `foo.talk` as a forum application).
 Further, I would indirectly encourage factoring code into smaller functions that can be documented independently.

 ### Claw Namespaces